Skip to content

 When Casio entered the timepiece business in the 1970s, a watch was a delicate piece of equipment that could not be dropped.
 The shock-resistant G-SHOCK, launched in 1983, overturned the accepted notion of what a watch is.

 The inspiration for the development of G-SHOCK came from an engineer who wanted to make “a tough watch that doesn’t break even when dropped.”
 He conducted repeated tests by dropping a watch from the third floor of the research and development center to analyze how it broke and redesign the structure.
-As the result of much trial and error, he created a structure that could absorb shock from all directions by combining soft materials that reduce shock with a hard material frame.
+After much trial and error, he created a structure that could absorb shock from all directions by combining soft materials that reduce shock with a hard material frame.

 That still left the problem of shock being transferred to and breaking the module which is the key component of a watch.
 The engineer devoted himself to thinking about the problem, but could not find a solution.
 He even put the parts from a broken watch at the head of his bed and tried to solve it in his dreams.